ExodusMovement/shapeshift.io/README.md

 shapeshift.io
 =============

-A JavaScript component for the crypto currency buying and selling shapeshift.io service.
+A JavaScript component for the crypto currency buying and selling [ShapesShift.io](https://shapeshift.io/) service.

+You can use [ShapeShift.io](https://shapeshift.io/) to instantly exchange Bitcoin for Litecoin and other crypto currencies with no signup/account needed.
+Use [Exodus](http://www.exodus.io/) to manage your crypto currency portfolios and easily exchange currencies with ShapeShift.

 Works in both Node.js and the browser.
 API documentation here: https://shapeshift.io/api.html

 Usage